yeltnar/nixos_files/readme.md

 _create new keypair in nebula orchestrator directory for the new machine_
 - ssh-keygen -t rsa -m PEM -N "" -q -b 4096 -f id_rsa

+_create new entry in other_hosts.yaml for nebula generator ansible_

 _create sops file for new machine_
 - sops ./secrets/secrets.yaml